 How to Nurture Student Motivation

 The first step is to change the way we think about teaching.
-Most of us have spent years accumulating knowledge on vast subject matter so that we are equipped to stand in front of our students and provide access to this knowledge in the hopes that they will master state and national standards.
+Most of us have spent years accumulating knowledge on the vast subject matter so that we are equipped to stand in front of our students and provide access to this knowledge in the hopes that they will master state and national standards.
 That’s enough right?
 WRONG.

 This approach only addresses cognitive-based learning, which alone, actually kills motivation, as it neglects an important step in the learning process: buy-in and engagement.
 This is what psychologists call the self-system of learning.
-You get the opportunity to discover what motivates your student and inspire that intrinsic motivation to help them answer the question, “Why do I want to learn this?”.
+You get the opportunity to discover what motivates your students and inspire that intrinsic motivation to help them answer the question, “Why do I want to learn this?”.

-I believe curiosity is the true first step of learning and motivation.
+I believe curiosity is the true first step in learning and motivation.
 Think back to the curious infant: the motivation to reach a toy across the room came from within, but the parent celebrating his efforts was the external motivator for continued growth.

 When people are dishing out idealistic, pie in the sky ideals, I tend to think “well that all sounds great, but how do I translate it to practical application?”
-So, to save you the same eye rolling, here are 21 ways to spark curiosity and help you discover what motivates your student.
+So, to save you the same eye-rolling, here are 21 ways to spark curiosity and help you discover what motivates your student.

 The onus is on our students to do the work.
-However when you look into what motivates your student, we can ignite their drive to acquire new knowledge, determine how best to relay it, and finally celebrate the success of mastery!
+However, when you look into what motivates your student, we can ignite their drive to acquire new knowledge, determine how best to relay it, and finally celebrate the success of mastery!

 Brittany Williamson is a Mental Health Counselor at Florida Children’s Institute based in Jacksonville, Florida.
 She works closely with children and their families taking a Cognitive-Behavioral approach and is passionate about building emotional intelligence and teaching coping skills that will promote resilience throughout her client’s lives.
 She is also a certified yoga instructor who uses that knowledge to treat anxiety and depression and to model self-care within her practice.
 In her spare time, she enjoys reading, staying active, traveling, and spending time with her family and beloved yellow Lab, Reagan.